modwodmm/MiniBank/README.md

 3. Have a bank account in a useless bank

 ## Why built it
-I built it to test my programming skills and the new stuff I learned.
+I built it to test my programming skills and to try out new concepts I learned.
 -made with jdk 21